Home / Career Guides / Forklift Operator

 What training is necessary to become a forklift operator?

-Training for this position typically includes completing a certification course that covers the safe operation of forklifts and understanding of relevant regulations.
+Training typically includes completing a certification course that covers the safe operation of forklifts and understanding of relevant regulations.
 Companies often provide on-the-job training as well, where new operators learn from experienced colleagues.
 Some community colleges and vocational schools also offer forklift operation programs.

 Do you need a driver’s license to operate a forklift?